- Over 1,100 experts have shared with us their concerns about COVID-19 and COVID-impacted areas in the immediate and longer term future.

 - Experts are also concerned about a lack of international cooperation.
 They worry that the UK will not consult evidence from other countries.
 They note that there is a general need for greater data sharing between countries to coordinate the response.

 - Other areas of concern include international economy, trade and development.
-There are fears of a global recession and concerns over the lack of a unilateral response from the G20 and WTO.
+There are fears of a global recession and concerns over the lack of a unified response from the G20 and WTO.
 Low- and middle-income countries are also likely to be further impacted by the outbreak, as contributions to international development funds drop or are re-directed to COVID-19.

 - Finally, experts are concerned about international travel and migration.
 There is uncertainty about what the effects of the outbreak on international travel will be and experts are concerned about impacts on migrant and seasonal workers.
 They are also concerned about the health of refugees and a potential increase in refugee numbers in the long-term, due to geopolitical instability.